Biological Sciences (BIOS)

 BIOS 350.
 General Microbiology.
 3 hours.

-An introduction to the morphology, staining, genetics, physiology and biochemistry of microbial life.
-Medical significance of bacteria, archaea, fungi, protozoa, algae and helminthes.
-The significance of viruses, prions, and viroids.
-Prerequisite(s): BIOS 100 or BIOS 110; and Credit or concurrent registration in CHEM 130 or CHEM 230 or CHEM 232.
+An introduction to the morphology, staining, genetics, physiology, and biochemistry of microbial life with special emphasis on prokaryotic structure, function, diversity, and importance to human beings.
+Course Information: Prerequisite(s): BIOS 100 or BIOS 110; and Credit for CHEM 115 or Credit or concurrent registration in CHEM 130 or CHEM 230 or CHEM 232.
 Recommended background: BIOS 101 or BIOS 120.

 BIOS 351.
 Microbiology Laboratory.
 2 hours.

 Laboratory experience with aseptic and pure culture techniques; staining and microscopy of microorganisms; identification of unknown bacteria; control of microbial growth; antibiotics; medical microbiology.
-Prerequisite(s): Credit or concurrent registration in BIOS 350.
+Prerequisite(s): Credit or concurrent registration in BIOS 250 or BIOS 350.

 BIOS 352.
 Introductory Biochemistry.
 3 hours.